omgovich/react-colorful/README.md

 ## Why react-colorful?

 Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
-But size is especially important when your package is intended to work in a browser.

-**react-colorful** is a simple minimalist-friendly color picker React-component for those who care about their bundle size and client-side performance.
-The library's goal is to be the fastest and the smallest (in terms of the bundle size).
+But size is especially important when your package is intended to work in a browser. **react-colorful** is a simple minimalist-friendly color picker React-component for those who care about their bundle size and client-side performance.

-To show you the difference we have performed a simple benchmark (using [size-limit](https://github.com/ai/size-limit)) against popular React color picker libraries:
+To show you the problem that **react-colorful** is trying to solve, we have performed a simple benchmark (using [size-limit](https://github.com/ai/size-limit)) against popular React color picker libraries:

 | Name                     | Size (minified) | Size (gzipped) | Dependencies |
 | ------------------------ | --------------- | -------------- | ------------ |